 - Keepers suspected the calf would come in mid-September based on the length of Rozie's first pregnancy.

 - Around-the-clock visual monitoring started on August 11.
 Dozens of BioPark staff and Education volunteers took shifts during "Birth Watch."

 - Daily serum samples went to TriCore Reference Laboratories, where they measured Rozie's progesterone level.
 When progesterone drops to baseline and stays there, zookeepers have a good indication that the calf will arrive within a few days.
 Thank you to TriCore for their sponsorship of this testing!

 - Rozie received regular check-ups from the veterinary team.
 Blood draws and ultrasounds were two ways they monitored the developing fetus and Rozie's health.

 - Zookeepers fed Rozie (and all the elephants) a diet full of fresh fruits, vegetables, browse and hay.
 They especially enjoyed the extra cottonwood browse after the July 26th storm.

 - Rozie exercised every day as she moved between yards, searched for enrichment and did "Pilates" with keepers.
 Just as it does for humans, exercise keeps her fit and limber and helped her have a successful pregnancy and birth.

-The calf is the result of artificial insemination with sperm from three donors.
-The father is Albert, one of the bull elephants at the Zoo.
+The calf is the result of an artificial insemination performed by the BioPark animal care team with sperm from Samson, one of the bull elephants at the Zoo.